The 3 best Super Bowl commercials released so far

 Michelob Ultra – Happy

 Some familiar faces appear in this 60-second beer spot that asks, “are you happy because you win, or do you win because you’re happy?”
-Celebs in the ad include Peyton Manning, Anthony Davis and Peyton Manning.
+Celebs in the ad include Peyton Manning, Anthony Davis and Serena Williams.

 Bud Light – Last Year’s Lemons